vechain/vechain-sdk-js/docs/README.md

 Welcome to the official documentation for the JavaScriptVeChain SDK!

-This SDK provides developers with tools and resources to integrateVeChain blockchain functionality into their applications with ease.
+This SDK provides developers with tools and resources to integrate VeChain blockchain functionality into their applications with ease.
 Whether you're building decentralized applications (dApps), managing digital assets, or exploring blockchain-based solutions, this SDK offers a comprehensive set of features to interact with the VeChainThor blockchain.

 ## Installation